atharva2408/Bank-API/README.md

-# Expense-tracker-in-js
+# Bank API
-This is an expense tracker API
+This is a bank api project for basic transaction management.